 The Problem with Subjective Data

-In most other sectors, most data are accurately measured.
+In most other sectors, data is measured accurately.
 In healthcare, on the other hand, data is mostly subjective.

 As we progress and make AI a bigger part of healthcare, data inaccuracy needs to be considered.

-For one, a physician’s notes aren’t always structured and can be difficult to process.
+For one, it is not always easy to read a physician’s notes.
 Data sources also vary, which makes it difficult to create comprehensive patient profiles.
 Not all patients willing offer up information on their health or history either, another factor that could impact treatment efficacy and patient safety.

 How to best protect patients when combining subjective data and machine-learning technology is still a key consideration as AI moves into the healthcare sector.
 How to regulate virtual healthcare is another.